dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/linux-nginx.md

 ---
 title: Host ASP.NET Core on Linux with Nginx
 author: rick-anderson
-description: Describes how to setup Nginx as a reverse proxy on Ubuntu 16.04 to forward HTTP traffic to an ASP.NET Core web app running on Kestrel.
+description: Learn how to setup Nginx as a reverse proxy on Ubuntu 16.04 to forward HTTP traffic to an ASP.NET Core web app running on Kestrel.
 manager: wpickett
 ms.author: riande
 ms.custom: mvc